SDL Project Proposals

 - Dr. Hasker will use the paragraph to compile a list of potential

-- Mid-April: students will rank the projects by interest.
-In the past we
+- Late March/early April: students will rank the projects by interest.
+In

 have made final assignments during the summer, but we are experimenting